tomaz1/ha_tuya_ble/README.md

 It is not so simple to add 'llflaywg'.
 We need to find all DPs which device uses.
 Good resources, what helped me:

-* In Tuya developer platform I HAD to change to DP mode to get all DP's !!!! (it took long time to find this information !) https://github.com/0x5e/homebridge-tuya-platform
+* In Tuya developer platform I HAD to change to DP mode to get all DP's !! (it took long time to find this information !) https://github.com/0x5e/homebridge-tuya-platform Open your project->Devices->All Devices->click pencil on device (Change Control Instruction Mode) -> "DP Instruction" and "Save Configuration"

+  Then: Smart Home Basic Service -> Smart Home Device Control-> Get Device Specification Attribute (last one will show "dp_id"s).
+[One in the middle with the same name, will not show DPs]
-* or I could guess what DPs are via this and changing settings on phone app (which shows device's DPs and valuse): https://github.com/blakadder/tuya-uncover?tab=readme-ov-file
+* or we could guess what DPs are via this and changing settings on phone app (which shows device's DPs and valuse): https://github.com/blakadder/tuya-uncover?tab=readme-ov-file

- \* better solution is first line, since we get also descriptions!
+ \* better solution is first line, because we also get descriptions for DPs!
 __________________________________________

 ## Installation